 Elephant and Castle Super Bowl

-The Elephant and Castle Super Bowl is probably one of London’s most hidden gems, in my humble opinion.
-The bowling alley is located at the top of the Elephant and Castle Shopping Centre, which many people consider it a bit run down and grimy.
+The Elephant and Castle Super Bowl is probably one of London’s greatest hidden gems, in my humble opinion.
+The bowling alley is located at the top of the Elephant and Castle Shopping Centre, which many people consider a bit run down and grimy.
 Personally, I love it!
 The Super Bowl is ridiculously cheap, especially if you go on student nights, and a fun alternative night out with friends if you’re sick of clubbing.
 Because of its low prices, you’d be shocked by how packed the place gets!
 Plus, they don’t force you to wear bowling shoes so you can just rock up in your regular shoes for a great time.